dart-lang/site-www/src/_guides/language/language-tour.md

 ///
 /// Andean cultures have used llamas as meat and pack
-/// animals since pre-Hispanic times. class Llama {
+/// animals since pre-Hispanic times.
+///
+/// Just like any other animal, they need to eat,
+/// so don't forget to [feed] them some [Food]. class Llama {
   String? name;